reactables/reactables/packages/react/README.md

 ## Description

-Hooks and Providers to bind reactables to React Components
+Reactable bindings for React Components

 ## Table of Contents